mfarache/jekyll-now/_posts/2018-10-22-Java-Grpc-REST.md

 ## Efficiency

-GRPC uses Protobuffer for binary serialization of messages, which gives a lot more efficiency when compared to textual JSON used by REST
+GRPC uses Protobuffer for binary serialization of messages, which gives a lot more efficiency when compared to textual JSON used by REST.
 The efficiency is also better from CPU perspective.
 Now that we are moving towards a serverless world ruled by virtual instances, lambdas and pay-as-you-go models,  CPU efficiency would reduce significantly your monthly bills with your cloud provider.
 As gRPC is pure Binary protocol, there is no need of encode/decode json/xml payload in both ends of the pipe.